- Hit List

 Canadian Foundation for Climate and Atmospheric Sciences

-In 2009, former Environment Minister Jim Prentice extended the foundation’s mandate for a year, but refused to refund it.
-Similarly, Budget 2010 announced no new federal funding.
+In 2009, former Environment Minister Jim Prentice extended the foundation’s mandate for a year but refused to refund it.
+Similarly, the 2010 budget had no new federal funding.
 Written and oral requests by CFCAS to the House of Commons Finance Committee in 2011 were again unsuccessful and the 2012 budget contained no new money for the Foundation.[iii]

-Minister Prentice said that the government would continue to support basic research on climate change through venues other than CFCAS.
-However, many in the research community are preoccupied that the amount of funding granted by CFCAS will not be matched by other agencies.
+Minister Prentice said that the government would continue to support basic research on climate change through other venues.
+However, many in the research community were preoccupied that the amount of funding granted by CFCAS would not be matched by other agencies.

 Many Canadian and international scientists are also concerned that the Harper government is distrustful of climate-change science in general and of scientists who provide evidence that urgent action is needed to prevent catastrophic global warming and its impact on the lives of Canadians.